mining-visualizer/MVis-tokenminer/README.md

 ; priority fee (miner tip) to use for mint transactions, in gwei.
 Only used for EIP-1559 transactions.
 MaxPriorityFee=1.5

-; gas price to use for mint transactions, in gwei.
-Only used for LEGACY transactions.
-; You can also specify "oracle" to use recommended gas price from web3.eth.getGasPrice GasPrice=oracle

 ; max gas price in gwei.  for EIP-1559 transactions this is the MaxFeePerGas setting. for ; legacy transactions this can be used to put an upper limit on gas oracle recommendations.
 MaxFee=

+; LEGACY transactions only: gas price to use for mint transactions, in gwei.
+; You can also specify "oracle" to use recommended gas price from web3.eth.getGasPrice GasPrice=oracle

 ############################################################################